Social Scientist, Professor, Researcher, Writer, & Consultant

-He has researched, written, and lectured primarily on corrections, policing, political crime, violence, abnormal-extreme criminal behavior, urban subcultures, and crime and justice in American Indian communities for over two decades.
+He has researched, written, and lectured primarily on corrections, policing, political crime, violence, abnormal-extreme criminal behavior, street culture, and crime and justice in American Indian communities for over two decades.
 Ross' work has appeared in many academic journals and books, as well as popular media.
 He is the author, co-author, editor, or co-editor of several books including the Routledge Handbook on Graffiti and Street Art (Routledge, January, 2016).

 Ross is a respected subject matter expert for local, regional, national and international news media.
 He has made live appearances on CNN, CNBC, Fox News Network, MSNBC, and NBC.
 Additionally Ross has written op-eds for The (Baltimore) Sun, the Baltimore Examiner,The (Maryland) Daily Record,The Gazette (weekly community newspapers serving Maryland's Montgomery, Frederick, Prince Georges and Carroll counties), The Hill, Inside Higher Ed, and the Tampa Tribune.